vibe-stack/freed/T3D_FORMAT.md

 ## Overview

-The T3D (Three-D) file format is a custom 3D scene format designed for the Freed 3D Editor.
+The T3D (Three-D) file format is a custom 3D scene format designed for the Gestalt 3D Editor.
 It stores complete 3D scenes including meshes, materials, scene hierarchy, and viewport state in a structured, version-controlled format.

 ## Format Structure